rootslab/auntie/Readme.md

 /*
  * if collect is true it returns a Buffer, otherwise it emits
  * a 'snip' event with data.
 Obviously the snip doesn't contain
  * the sequence (no match).
-It is equal to get me.snip property.
+It is equal to get and reset the
+ * internal me.snip property.
  */
 'flush' : function ( [ Boolean collect ] ) : [ Buffer ]
 ```